Saturday, January 12, 2019

 "Tower 5" on the mainline.

-Highwood carbarn and the lead to the right goes onto Central
+Highwood carbarn and the lead to the right goes onto

 Highwood carbarn on the left in the background.
 Lead to right

-goes to Central carbarn.
+goes to Central Carbarn.

 1912 Boston Elevated motor flat with hoist, No. 2016 at